joezucco/apiproj/README.md

 ## Project Description

-Forget Me Not is a database of plants!
-Discover interesting plant species from around the world or search for information regarding specific plant types.
+Catfaxt is a resource for (relatively) true information on cats.

 I want this app to be a simple, straightforward and aesthetically pleasing display of data.
-It will be functional with either the use of a randomizer button to display random plants or a search bar to take zip code or town name to find local plant species.
+It will be functional with either the use of a randomizer button to display random cat facts.

 ## API

-I am choosing to work with the Trefle API for my app.
-It contains botanical data.
+I am choosing to work with the Cat Facts API for my app.
+It contains cat data.

 ```